Prabhavathi-Ai/ai-live-interpreter/README.md

 AI Live Interpreter is being developed step by step with a focus on local, free, and open-source AI processing.

+## Speech Recognition

+Local Whisper is used for speech-to-text processing.
+The model runs locally without requiring a paid API.

 ## Backend API